 Funding agencies can benefit from RDA in removing the silos and bridge the barriers among regions, disciplines and cultures.
 RDA can address the need of researchers to share data, or at least educate/consult some of the (less progressed) communities to work towards these directions and make research more reliable and reproducible.
 Some of the big communities and players may be happy and insist on their own solutions and silos, not putting any money on RDA.

-The fundingf agencies should not be happy for withstanding silos, and for putting money into all these silos.
+Funding agencies should avoid financially supporting silos,.
 RDA can thus contribute towards data sharing and building the bridges via its neutral problem-solving framework, organising cross-disciplinary groups, events, and providing outputs.
 It is not yet clear however whether this direction alone would be enough to make RDA sustainable, as it will depend on the transient decisions and segmented funding of the funders.
 Closer interactions with the funders is needed.
 The RDA funders forum should evolve into or at least complemented by a formal funders body composed only of current actual funders to discuss such a direction.
 A longer-term commitment may be needed for the next 7-10 years, including the next European Framework Programme.

 4.3.5 The role of RDA individual members’ organisations